Lyondell says restarting polymers, olefins units at La Porte plant

+(Corrects to show company statement was on Monday, not Tuesday, in first paragraph)

-Aug 3 (Reuters) - LyondellBasell (LYB.N) on Tuesday said it was restarting the polymers and olefins units at its La Porte, Texas, facility following an acetic acid leak last week that killed two people.
+(Reuters) - LyondellBasell on Monday said it was restarting the polymers and olefins units at its La Porte, Texas, facility following an acetic acid leak last week that killed two people.

 Both units are located in other parts of the La Porte site, the company said in a statement.